Coolshop/capistrano-scm-copy_strategy/README.md

 Installation
 ============

-First make sure you install the capistrano-scm-copy-strategy by adding it to your `Gemfile`:
+First make sure you install the capistrano-scm-copy_strategy by adding it to your `Gemfile`:

-    gem "capistrano-scm-copy-strategy"
+    gem "capistrano-scm-copy_strategy"

 Add to Capfile:

-    require 'capistrano/scm/copy-strategy'
+    require 'capistrano/scm/copy_strategy'
     install_plugin Capistrano::SCM::CopyStrategy

 TODO